andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 At the end of this guide is a section that discusses various issues that should be tackled in future work.

-*Gedare:* **This all reads like a project report, rather than a manual.
-Although the references to the completed MSc dissertations are appreciated and useful, they should be better integrated where the work that was done is described within the manual itself.
-The start of this appendix should better explain what is being shown here, i.e., the detailed examples of the above modelings.
-You might also link to the relevant sections.**

 Testing Chains
 --------------